Ford F-Series: Tenth generation (1997–2004)

 For the 1997 model year, Ford made a substantial change to the F-Series range of trucks, splitting its pickup line into two vehicle families.
-From the 1970s to the 1990s, pickup trucks had transitioned in usage.
 Alongside vehicles designed exclusively for work use, the market segment saw a major increase in demand for dual-purpose vehicles for both work and personal use, effectively serving as a second car.
 To further expand its growing market share, Ford sought to develop vehicles for both types of buyers, repackaging the F-150 in a more contemporary design (as a larger version of the Ranger) while retaining the heavier-duty F-250 and F-350 for customers interested in a work-use vehicle.

 The tenth-generation F-Series was introduced on January 25, 1996 as a 1997 model.
 Initially released solely as the F-150, a higher-GVWR F-250 was released later in 1997.
 The model line was marketed alongside its predecessor, pared down to the F-250HD and F-350; for 1999, the aforementioned HD models were replaced by the Super Duty trucks.
 The F-250 "Light Duty" was replaced by the F-150 7700 for the 2000 model year.